paulhibbitts/Markdown-File-Tests/temp.md

 <div style="text-align: center;">

-# This h1 header is Centered
+# This h1 Header is Centered

 </div>